The Ultimate Checklist for Implementing a Workplace Food Program

 3. Engage Key Stakeholders

 • Collaborate with HR and facilities management to ensure alignment with company culture and needs.
+Ask questions about logistics to confirm it won't be more administrative work for your team.

 • Involve employees in the decision-making process as much as you can to ensure high participation rates.